fbpx

 Bookings

 To make a booking go the the Calendar on the bottom of this page and click on a booking slot that is marked “AVAILABLE” and works with your school calendar.
-If you make a mistake or try and book on day that has been already booked (but we have not yet marked as FULL) it is better if you refresh the page and start again to make a new booking for another date.
+If you make a mistake or try to book on day that has been already booked, it is better if you refresh the page and start again to make a new booking for another date.

 PLEASE NOTE: If you wish to be invoiced and pay for the LDO at a later date, please ensure you select the ‘invoice me’ box as seen in the diagram below.